Short URL for this page:

 Clarence King survives as a name to be mentioned in appraisals of our civilization through his friendship with a literary person of considerably inferior intelligence, Henry Adams, and through a rumor of scandal that has been attached to him, but what he added to our civilization is not mentioned.
 If King counts so little, why should literary values recognize an obscure geologist, even if he is named Ferdinand Vandiveer Hayden?
 He mapped thousands of square miles, topographically, for natural resources, for the census of timber and the habits of wild life.
 He built up the Geological Survey which has, tediously no doubt, put all that can be known about our land at the disposal of everyone.
 Appraisers of our culture will use its maps to locate the studios of sixth-rate essayists without wondering how there are maps, and you will not find Hayden's name in literary indexes.
 John Wesley Powell was a director of the Geological Survey and he was the begetter of the Bureau of Ethnology and the Reclamation Service as well.
 A few critics understand that he showed a kind of courage in navigating the Colorado River, they do not know what he did for our culture, and an odd scale of values has placed above this innovator, this prime intelligence, such names as, shall we say, Sarah Orne Jewett, Ambrose Bierce, or Thomas Bailey Aldrich, who edited the Atlantic.
 Still less should a subaltern of Powell's be known, Clarence Edward Dutton.
 He laid the basis of what is known about a large American area and, while doing so, p349 incidentally taught some literary persons how to look at the Grand Canyon.
 Some of them — Charles Dudley Warner, John Muir, John Burroughs — copied a number of Dutton's pages verbatim but were too absorbed to inclose them in quotation marks.
 But they were serving literature, literature is known to be important, and, for instance, Charles Eliot Norton is civilization but the Exploration of the Fortieth Parallel is only produce from the Government Printing Office.

 Such reflections occur to one on behalf of scores of never-mentioned captains and lieutenants of the United States Army who, at the head of small detachments, over three quarters of a century, traveled the American wilderness, making maps and recording observations of Indians, languages, religions, animals, trees, grasses, weather, rocks, ores, fossils, soils, and drainage.
 Those observations have passed into intelligent use but are not cultural. . . .
 On behalf of, for instance, a little group of topographical engineers starting out from Santa Fe with Brigadier General Stephen Watts Kearny on September 28, 1846.
-Even the Dictionary of American Biography can say of Lieutenant Indicates a West Point graduate and gives his Class.William H. Emory little more than that he served knowledge and diplomacy well, that his career was honorable for military virtues, and that his Civil War record was distinguished: a soldier's epitaph.
+Even the Dictionary of American Biography can say of Lieutenant Indicates a West Point graduate, Class of 1831: a link to his biographical entry in Cullum's Register.William H. Emory little more than that he served knowledge and diplomacy well, that his career was honorable for military virtues, and that his Civil War record was distinguished: a soldier's epitaph.
 Emory commanded Kearny's detachment of topographical engineers.
-He had one of Susan Magoffin's loyal admirers, Lieutenant Indicates a West Point graduate and gives his Class.Warner, and a handful of civilians, among them John Mix Stanley, a painter who would perhaps have a larger fame in indexes if the fire which burned down the Smithsonian Institution in 1851 had not destroyed all but five of the 151 paintings which he had made of the West.
+He had one of Susan Magoffin's loyal admirers, Lieutenant Indicates a West Point graduate, Class of 1836: a link to his biographical entry in Cullum's Register.Warner, and a handful of civilians, among them John Mix Stanley, a painter who would perhaps have a larger fame in indexes if the fire which burned down the Smithsonian Institution in 1851 had not destroyed all but five of the 151 paintings which he had made of the West.
 It is without literary importance that this little group observed the weather and resources on the day's march and set them down, that Stanley's drawings of plants were the first made in this region, that Emory gave the region its first scientific scrutiny and made the first map, an exquisite map which is extremely useful still.

 As for Kearny, he was only a reliable officer of Dragoons doing a job set for him by a President who understood nothing whatever about it.
 He did the job so well that it has never had much comment by anyone.